May 5th, 2011

 For an extensive list of which type of inquiries different actions initiate based on company, check out The Consumerist’s post.

 Remember, you can always ask the company or financial institution which type of inquiry they’ll initiate on your credit before you approve it.
-If you’d like to see a list of the inquiries on your report from the past two years, get a copy of your credit report at AnnualCreditReport.com and review your history.
+If you’d like to see a list of the inquiries on your report from the past two years, you can get your TransUnion credit report for free from Credit Karma.

 For more on hard inquiries, watch this video: